 Benefit from our powerful partnerships

-We maintain strong relationships with schools and industry partners, including two school-based teacher education centres of excellence.
-You'll have the opportunity to engage with experts who are moving education forward in priority areas, including teaching literacy and developing teachers as researchers.
+You'll have the opportunity to engage with experts who are moving education forward in priority areas including STEAM education, digital coding, literacy, wellbeing and early childhood education.

 After graduating from her Primary Education degree in 2014, Krystal began her teaching career at the Tagai State College campus on Saibai Island, which is just 4km away from Papua New Guinea.
 After just one year of teaching on one of the state’s most remote islands, Krystal Flynn started a Masters degree focusing on languages in her local community.
 Her analysis of Yumplatok – the Torres Strait Islander Creole – and Kalaw Kawaw Ya, a dialect of Kala Lagaw Ya, which is spoken on Saibai Island, is informing her teaching in the classroom.